bitcoin/bitcoin/doc/translation_process.md

 `src/qt/locale/bitcoin_en.ts` is treated in a special way.
 It is used as the source for all other translations.
 Whenever a string in the code is changed this file must be updated to reflect those changes.
-Usually, this can be accomplished by running `lupdate` (included in the Qt SDK).
+This can be accomplished by running `lupdate` (included in the Qt SDK).
+Also, a custom script is used to extract strings from the non-Qt parts:

+    python share/qt/extract_strings_qt.py
+    lupdate bitcoin-qt.pro -no-obsolete -locations none -ts src/qt/locale/bitcoin_en.ts git add src/qt/bitcoinstrings.cpp src/qt/locale/bitcoin_en.ts
+    git commit

 An updated source file should be merged to github and transifex will pick it up from there.
 Afterwards the new strings show up as "Remaining" in transifex